 Red Bull knows how to create an experience with visual content.

 They’re using it to build trust long before they ask for the sale.

 To develop your visual marketing plan, take these two steps.

 A. Planning Ahead: Where do you want to be?

 - Global industry leader through a clear, measurable and achievable company marketing strategy

-- Dominant player in market through word of mouth marketing, influencer marketing, integrated marketing plan and defined customer acquisition campaigns
+- The dominant player in market through word of mouth marketing, influencer marketing, integrated marketing plan, and defined customer acquisition campaigns

-- WOW factor established – plays significant role in customer retention and satisfaction
+- WOW factor established – plays a significant role in customer retention and satisfaction

-- Inbound marketing model is 100% in alignment with company goals and strategies
+- The inbound marketing model is 100% in alignment with company goals and strategies

-- Team trained to nurture leads through established customer journey – speak to a clearly defined customer persona
+- The team trained to nurture leads through the established customer journey – speak to a clearly defined customer persona

 Now determine how you translate that through your visual designs.
 How can the right graphic position your business in the best possible light?

 B. Identify how you will create a brand connection through your visuals.

 - Produce visual marketing that surprises, delights and educates the audience

 - Use visuals to tap into the head and heart of the audience.
 Understand their physical, emotional, and rational needs.